TommasoRonconi/galapy/doc/guides/parameter_file.rst

       from galapy.CompositeStellarPopulation import print_ssp_libs
       print_ssp_libs()

-   A thorough description of the differences between the several SSP libraries can be found in the presentation paper or in :ref:`choose_ssp_lib`.
+   A thorough description of the differences between the several SSP libraries can be found in the presentation paper or in :ref:`/notebooks/choose_ssp_lib.ipynb`.

 4. ``do_Xray`` (default ``= False``) by setting this boolean to ``True`` the SED will be extended down to wavelength :math:`\lambda = 1\,\mathring{A}`.
    The choice affects both the stellar continuum (by adding the X-Ray emission due to stars in binary systems) and the eventual AGN emission (if ``do_AGN = True``).